kasthuri24/Todo-List-App/README.md

 # Todo-List-App
 Use Todo List to set and achieve your goals, Stay Organized.
-Install the node modules.
-I have created a todo.js and todo.css file in the one folder(under src created one component folder inside that these two files are created)
-You can run this VsStudio code npx create -react app name(comment to create a react app in VS code)

-In this app u can able to add,edit and delete the task while entering the task u can mention the due dates for the task The task are sorted based on the date completed and uncompleted task are identified easily with complete status icons
+To create a React app in VS Code, you can run the following command: npx create-react-app anyname
+Once the React app is created, you can navigate to the project folder in your terminal and install the required node modules.
+After installing the dependencies, you can proceed with creating your todo.js and todo.css files within the src/components folder. commands for running the code: cd filename npm start

+Project Focus:
+In these files, you can implement functionality for adding, editing, and deleting tasks.
+Users should be able to specify due dates for tasks, and tasks should be sorted based on their completion status.
+Additionally, completed and uncompleted tasks should be easily distinguishable with status icons.